swhlqu/Ultra-early-performance-prediction/README.md

 pathlib

 ### Training, Validation, and Test set generation
-It can be found in the main text of "Ultra-early prediction of lithium-ion battery performance using mechanism and data-driven fusion model" The training, validation, and test set in each scenario can be found in each scenario fold.
+The dataset divided method can be found in the main text of "Ultra-early prediction of lithium-ion battery performance using mechanism and data-driven fusion model" The training, validation, and test set in each scenario can be found in each scenario fold.

 ### The method of Reproduction code